Packy, Oregon's beloved elephant, dies at 54

 Word that Packy was going to be put down leaked to animal-rights advocates.
 The group In Defense of Elephants issued a statement Tuesday urging people to plea for his life.

-“If Packy really is not suffering, the zoo owes him hospice, not death,” said the group’s president, Marilyn Kroplick.
+“If Packy really is not suffering, the zoo owes him hospice, not death,” the group’s president, Marilyn Kroplick, said in a statement.
 “Research shows that elephants are self-aware and conscious animals.
 Oregon Zoo brought Packy into the world and profited from him; now they need to provide the care he needs.”

 From the time of Packy’s birth to that of his daughter Shine’s birth in 1982, Portland was the birthplace for 21 of the 27 Asian elephants born in North America.

-“Packy’s birth started it all,” said Bob Lee, the zoo’s elephant curator.
+“Packy’s birth started it all,” elephant curator Bob Lee said.
 “The focus on elephant welfare, the knowledge about elephants.
 If you think about the time when he was born, it’s mind-boggling – Kennedy was president, the Beatles hadn’t made any records yet, cigarettes didn’t have warnings from the Surgeon General.

 “We’ve learned so much about elephants since then, and it never could have happened without Packy.”